sofiabelen/sofiabelen.github.io/content/projects/visualizing-the-aba-problem/index.md

 }
 ```

-What if I told there's an scenario when this promise isn't enough and our intuition can betray us into a false sense of correcteness?
-When the A we saw first is not the same as current A, even though the value is exactly the same?
+What if I told you there's a scenario when this promise isn't enough and our intuition can betray us into a false sense of correctness?
+When the A we saw first is not the same as the current A, even though the value is exactly the same?
 When A ≠ A?

 My first time hearing about this, I was in utter disbelief.
 I had a hard time imagining, in pure mathematical/abstract terms, why in the world would it matter that the value has changed, if it's ultimately been "restored" to the same value?
 Surely our previous assumptions still hold and we're free to continue with our operation...

 <!--
 ## The Use-After-Free Race Condition

-Maybe you've guessed that the case where our normal intuition starts falling apart is when we working not with values directly but with pointers.
+Maybe you've guessed that the case where our normal intuition starts falling apart is when we are working not with values directly but with pointers.
 How does the old saying go?
 All problems in computer science are caused by adding a level of indirection?
 The important thing to understand is that a pointer can point to the same memory but that memory may not be the same.

 To build a bit of suspense, let's first look at a similar bug, which helped me to build the intuition for understanding the ABA problem.